 I received my first amateur license in 1976, at the age of 10 (WN4UYU, which later became WA4UYU).
 I soon upgraded to a General class license.
 Eventually, in 1985, I upgraded to Advanced, changed my call to KJ4VH, then quickly upgraded to Extra.
 I needed those Extra class privileges once I was bitten by the DX bug!

 In November, 1996, I changed my call once again (under the vanity call sign program) to N4GN.
 It's much better on CW!
 In 1997, I passed the highest-class Finnish amateur radio exam, and also received the Finnish vanity call OH4GN.
+In 2013, I also passed the Class A amateur exam in the Philippines and received the call sign 4F1GN.

 If you ever have the chance to "be DX" for a while, don't pass it up--it can be a lot of fun!
 In recent years, I have had the fortunate opportunity to operate from 45 different DXCC Countries, including Morocco, China, Nauru, Grenada, Huang Yan Dao (Scarborough Reef), the Netherlands Antilles, Hong Kong, Solomon Islands, ITU Headquarters, Antigua, Palau, the Philippines, the Galapagos Islands, Iceland, Monaco, San Marino, the Temotu Islands, Montserrat, Dongsha Dao (Pratas Island), Turkey, the Aland Islands and Market Reef.
 See the complete list if you are interested.
 It seems I'm always thinking about "where do we go next?"
 Indeed, I already have more dreams for future DXpeditions than I can possibly squeeze into the limited vacation time I have!